-Dawson Promise is a program aimed at helping unaccompanied youth who are homeless or aging out of foster care obtain a two-year education without debt.
+Dawson Promise is a program aimed at helping unaccompanied youth , homeless youth, or youth aging out of the foster care system obtain a two-year education without debt.
 Through Dawson Promise, students are provided opportunities that may have previously seemed out of reach.

 What will participation in Dawson Promise look like?

 - DCC’s Financial Aid office helps students complete their Free Application for Federal Student Aid (FAFSA).

 - A mentor will help students through the admissions and enrollment processes and introduce them to their academic advisor.

 - Students will work one-on-one with their advisor to determine a course of study for their chosen program and will meet periodically to discuss progress.